smcgroarty/gigabyte-z390-gaming-sli/Installation.md

 It is recommended to skip MultiBeast all together and manually install Clover Boot Loader, and find the kexts you need but if you are reading this, then you are already beyond that point.
 From here on out, it requires that you know your hardware inside and out, so be warned there is no `simple solution` with the install.

-MuiltiBeast Non-Working Items (for me):<br>
-* Sound
-* USB 3.0
-* Sleep
-* iGPU
-* Sensors
-* Boot inconsistent

-None of this stuff was the fault of MultiBeast.
-MultiBeast is a way to make it easier for people to install OS X and it does that well enough for older systems.

-#### Fixing boot
-Initially I had set the iGPU disabled in the bios, but still was unable to boot.
-After using the `OsxApitoFix-free2000` I was finally able to boot without issue.

 #### Fixing the sound
 Installed the [AppleALC](https://github.com/acidanthera/AppleALC/releases) kext for Sound Manually removed the installed kexts from default injected location if you are using Multibeast, sound should now work. <br>